Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 In decks.py, the get_user_decks endpoint incorrectly returns a 404 error with message "User has too many decks (max 3)" when trying to view decks if a user has more than 3 decks.
 As a user I should be able to see all my decks, and not get an error unless I have a very large number of decks.

+## Deck Comments Considered

+- Fixed check_user_exists(user_id)
+- Max user decks has a limit of 3 decks, so users don't abuse the power of creating anymore.
+I returned the frist three decks with a message if any more is made, an error is created, and you can delete the extra decks that were made.
+- Delete Decks is a new feature added to help delete the extra decks if any were made.
+- I added an error if the user has many decks for creating a deck and getting the user decks.
+Reveals what decks there are in the message.

 Display:
 Didn’t seem like there was a schema for the display table in schema.sql and the alembic revisions so make sure to add that somewhere (But from the code for the endpoint I think you would just need to have a user_id and card_id column and the primary key would be the tuple of both of those values)

 Cards lack attributes that would make collecting more interesting: